nb88202/2022_NFL_Analytics/README.md

 # 2022_NFL_Analytics

 ## Business Goal
-This project will analyze 2022 NFL Data in order to extract insights on player performance generally and among specific players.
+This project will analyze 2022 NFL Data in order to extract insights on team and player performance.

 ## Data Source

-Data is taken from Kaggle Nfl data analytics competition.
-Which gives only the first 9 weeks of data for the season.
+Data is taken from Kaggle NFL data analytics competition.
+Only the first 9 weeks of seasonal data is provided.

 Dimension tables include:
    Games.csv [gameId, season, week, gameDate, gameTime, visitorTeam, homeTeam, homeFinalScore, visitorFinalScore]